j-q-arnold/varlog/README.md

       This "file" must be a regular file---not a directory, a symbolic link, nor a special file of any kind.
-      Note that _path_ can contain multiple levels, giving full access to the `/var/log` directory tree.
+      Note that _path_ can contain multiple levels, giving full access to the The _path_ value may not be empty.
+      `/var/log` directory tree.
 For example, if _path_ has the value `dir1/dir2/file-abc`, the full path to be read is `/var/log/dir1/dir2/file-abc`.
     * `filter=`_text_ \
       `filter=`_-text_ \
       Optional.
-      If present, specifies an exact text pattern to apply to lines in the file.
+      If present and non-empty, specifies an exact text pattern to apply to lines in the file.
       The positive form, `filter=`_text_, requires _text_ to be present somewhere in the line;
       lines without the pattern are omitted from the response.
       The negative form, `filter=`_-text_, requires _text_ NOT to be present;
       lines with the pattern are omitted from the response.
-      If this parameter is not present, the filter allows all lines in the file to be part of the response.
+      If this parameter is empty or not present, the filter allows all lines in the file to be part of the response.
       Note that filtering requires an exact match on _text_: no regular expression matching is applied.
     * `count=`_number_ \
       Optional.
-      If present, specifies the maximum line count for the response body.
+      If present and positive, specifies the maximum line count for the response body.
       The _count_ most recent, filtered lines are selected from the file.
       If the `filter` parameter disqualifies a line, it does _not_ count against this limit.
-      If this parameter is not present, all qualifying lines appear in the response body.
+      If this parameter is non-positive or not present, all qualifying lines appear in the response body.
   * Response.
     The body of the response contains the selected lines, one line from the file per line in the response.